Home - Bookapy Book Preview

 “The Orcs use slings, but yes, no joke at all.”

-“Nearest safe gateway is the Capital, from there it’s a two day walk to the village,” Erren replied.
+“The nearest safe gateway is the Capital; from there, it’s a two-day walk to the village,” Erren replied.

 “Bandits?”